 An oil based asphalt sealer, also known as “asphalt rejuvenator”, is comprised of asphaltic chemicals based with an oil composition.
 This asphalt sealing material has the same limitations as Asphalt Emulsion sealer.
 Because it is a petroleum based product, it does not protect against petroleum products.
 Also, this material has a distinct odor that last for days.
 Another limitation to oil based sealers is that it takes a week to cure properly before line painting can be accomplished.
 Commercial property owners considering oil based sealer must take this into account.

 A property owner or manager must take into account the pro’s and con’s of each asphalt sealer when selecting a asphalt maintenance contractor.
 Every contractor uses different material and mix design.
 No matter what asphalt sealing material is used, always make sure that the contractor is using sand in the material.
 The sand helps to restore traction to the surface that is lost from the sealcoating process.

-It is Just Seal It LLC belief that the best asphalt sealcoating material design is majority Coal Tar Emulsion blended with Asphalt Emulsion infused with a proper amount of sand.
+It is Just Seal It LLC’s belief that the best asphalt sealcoating material design is NEYRA Force petroleum resin infused with a proper amount of sand.
 We are very confident that our mix design is the best in the area, as our jobs tend to outlast our competitors by 2 years or more.

 Just Seal It LLC is the recognized Asphalt Sealcoating and Pavement Marking leader in the York, PA. – Harrisburg, PA. – Lancaster, PA. – Baltimore, MD. to Washington D.C. areas.
 Our great attention to detail combined with our commitment to superior customer service assures that your asphalt will be sealed correctly.

 For a free quote click here or give us a call @ 717-855-7775.